gbxyz/dsd/README.md

-# NAME

-DSD - a simple DNS Statistics collecting Daemon
+DSD - A Simple DNS Statistics Collecting Daemon

-# DESCRIPTION

 DSD is a simple system for capturing and aggregating statistical information about DNS servers.
 It is somewhat similar to DSC, but is a great deal simpler.

-DSD consists of two parts: The `dsd` script runs on the DNS server, captures packets using `Net::Pcap`, disassembles them using `NetPacket`, and analyses them using `Net::DNS`.
+DSD consists of three parts.
+The `dsd` script runs on the DNS server, captures packets using `Net::Pcap`, disassembles them using `NetPacket`, and analyses them using `Net::DNS`.
 Every now and then, it will serialise its data into a blob of JSON and copy it to a remote server.

-A separate script (which does not currently exist) then imports the data in the JSON files into a database.
-The data is then used by a number of Munin plugins (which also do not currently exist) which present the data to the user.
+The `dsd-db` script then imports the data in the JSON files into a database.
+The data is then used by a number of Munin plugins (which do not currently exist) which present the data to the user.

 # USAGE